-Winning artwork for the 4th Ithra Art Prize reflects the changes that Covid-19 has caused
+The 4th Ithra Art Prize reflects the changes caused by Covid-19.

 Nadia Kaabi-Linke, a Berlin-based Tunisian artist, is the winner of this year’s Ithra Art Prize…

 A rising arrow – that’s the winning artwork that was selected out of 1,500 submissions by an esteemed panel of international art experts for the 4th edition of the Ithra Art Prize.